-- 1. To order additional microprocessor options, contact your IBM reseller or IBM marketing representative. - 2.
-The microprocessor in socket 1 of the basic SMP Expansion Module is the startup (boot) microprocessor. - 3.
-If you are adding additional microprocessors to an SMP Expansion Module, populate the empty microprocessor sockets in numeric order, starting with socket 3.
-If you install the microprocessors in the wrong order, the server will not power on.
+- 1. To order additional microprocessor options, contact your IBM marketing representative or authorized reseller. - The microprocessor in socket 1 of the bottom SMP Expansion Module is the startup (boot) microprocessor. - 3.
+If you are adding additional Intel Xeon MP microprocessors to an SMP Expansion Module, populate the empty microprocessor sockets in numeric order, starting with socket 1.
+If you install the microprocessors in the wrong order, the server will not power on. - 4.
+If you are adding additional Intel Xeon DP microprocessors to your server, you must have a second unpopulated SMP Expansion Module.
+Server models that come with Intel Xeon DP microprocessors support a maximum of two microprocessors per SMP Expansion Module, and are installed in microprocessor sockets 1 and 4.

-The following illustration shows the locations of the basic microprocessor and its VRM on the system board.
+The following illustration shows the locations of the startup microprocessor and its VRM on the system board.
 It also shows the microprocessor baffles and the VRM slots for the other microprocessor sockets.